 Water

-Anoxic events are a common occurrence in Island estuaries during the summer months.
-The symptoms of an anoxic event include:07-29
+Anoxic events are a common occurrence in Island estuaries and ponds during the summer months.
+Symptoms of an anoxic event include:

 milky white or green discolouration of the water,